-Fifteen sensors are out of order.
+All of the installed sensors are out of order.

 The highest pressure 7 MPa is indicated from the peripheral sensor (PBU 10012) in block R5.
 Three of the installed sensors indicated a rapid increase in pressure when the drainage of the tunnel was closed followed by a drop in pressure when the power was switched off and the drainage was reopened.
 After the power was switched on the pressure increased to the same level as before the closing of the drainage.

-Two sensors were not installed and five of the installed sensors are out of order.
+Two sensors were not installed and six of the installed sensors are out of order.